How am I going to complete my internship requirements?

 Internship requirements vary per program, but all students will receive information from their academic leadership team to address specific circumstances.
 In many cases, the internship experience may be completed with the Career Exploration Capstone course that is its equivalent.
 Students may go on an external internship experience upon returning to campus.
 Some programs have remote internship opportunities that are permissible.
 Programs may utilize combinations of these options.
 The Culinary, Healthcare, and Nursing programs have specific programmatic accreditation requirements that prohibit the implementation of the Career Exploration Capstone course, so your education leadership will address the relevant internship options with you.

-I am scheduled to graduate at the end of the July-October quarter.
+I am scheduled to graduate at the end of the January or April quarter.
 Will that still happen?

-Students who have successfully completed all of their program requirements will graduate as scheduled on October 8, 2020, and are invited to participate in a virtual commencement ceremony at 6 pm that day.
+Students who have successfully completed all of their program requirements will graduate as scheduled.
+A virtual commencement ceremony for January and April 2021 graduates is being planned for Tuesday, April 13, 2021 at 6 pm.
 Links to the ceremony will be provided.
 Graduates who have not had an in-person ceremony are also invited to participate in PTC’s next in-person commencement ceremony.

 How are we going to acquire the hands-on skills that we are missing in the virtual environment?

 The PTC virtual education structure, implemented during this unprecedented time, will continue to provide quality academic experiences that ensure you reach your learning goals.
 The education team is focused on reviewing the curriculum to bring forth the components that are most conducive to the virtual environment.
 The hands-on portions of the curriculum will be taught in their entirety when we resume on-ground classes.
 It may be necessary, in some circumstances, to award incomplete grades until all hands-on competencies are completed and assessed.
 Though portions of your coursework may be delayed, your education is moving forward in other ways, and you will ultimately receive all of the required training that you anticipated.